TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ### 6.4 Modify the Program's MQTT Configuration

 You are now going to write/change some parameters in the code to make it spesific to your "Thing" (dev-kit).
+Make sure you save your changes by pressing (ctrl+s).

 The first parameter you have to add to your code is a "Thing ID".
 You can find this in MIC.
 To see your Thing ID, click on the + (or III) sign in the list view and check the unchecked Thing ID box (see image).
 The Thing ID for your things will now appear in the *Things List*.